 How to Season Ground Beef for Spaghetti Sauce

 When I am making an Italian dish, I will use a different kind of seasoning for my ground beef.
-I want to bring out authentic, traditional Italian flavours, which are of course different from Mexican seasonings or the seasonings I would use to simply
+I want to bring out authentic, traditional Italian flavours, which are of course different from Mexican seasonings or the seasonings I would use to simply grill beef with.

 How to season ground beef for pasta?
 The seasoning I use for spaghetti, lasagna, and just about any other pasta is the same when it comes to making the ground beef flavourful.
 I start with Italian seeding mix, and while I could stop with just that, I usually don’t.